Entries are open for the 2019 Purdey Awards for Game and Conservation. Don't miss your chance to enter, entries close 20 May

 Purdey invite entries from any type or size of shoot actively involved in improving habitats for game birds, and shoots that can demonstrate to the Awards judges how their work has improved the shoot and widened its biodiversity to benefit many other species of bird and wildlife.
 Entries can be from shoots anywhere within the United Kingdom, and made by individuals, syndicates, estates, farm shoots and wildfowling clubs.
 Purely commercial operations are unlikely to be eligible, but shoots actively engaged in conservation work which let a proportion of their days to defray costs are welcomed.

-The Purdey Awards judging panel, chaired by the Duke of Wellington, meets in June to shortlist the most promising entries to receive judging visits.
-The sixteen strong panel will then reconvene in October to decide winner.
-The winners will be presented on 24 November 2017 at the annual ceremony held at Audley House, Mayfair.
+Entries will be assessed by Dr Mike Swan of the GWCT Advisory Service and Awards Organiser Richard Purdey.
+The Purdey Awards judging panel, chaired by the Duke of Wellington, will meet in June to shortlist the most promising entries to receive judging visits in August or September.
+The fourteen strong panel will then reconvene in October to determine the winners.
+The winners will be presented in February 2020 at the annual ceremony held at Audley House, Mayfair.

-Entires must be completed and have reached Dr Mike Swan at the Game and Wildlife Conservation Trust at Fordingbridge no later than Monday 22 May 2017.
+Entries must be completed and have reached Dr Mike Swan at the Game and Wildlife Conservation Trust at Fordingbridge no later than Monday 20 May 2019.